Just about every lunch has school snacks to help get kids through the day while training to be Canada’s men and women of tomorrow.

 SCHOOL SNACKS THAT ARE HEALTHY AND ON BUDGET

-What I want to stress before I start this post about school snacks is that we all have our own definition of healthy so keep that in mind with the snacks I’m sharing.
+I want to stress before I start this post about school snacks because we all have our definition of healthy, so keep that in mind with the snacks I’m sharing.

-These are snacks I’d send with our son to school and snacks I took to University when I was a student.
+I’d send these snacks with our son to school and snacks I took to University when I was a student.

 I also want you to consider your grocery budget as it may differ from mine or someone else reading this post.